Result folding

 -

-array) is determined by the currentsortCriteria
+childResultsarray) is determined by the currentsortCriteria. -

 The items in the

-array of a folded query result base item may consequently not even be children of that base item.
+childResultsarray of a folded query result base item may consequently not even be children of that base item.

-array of a folded query result is simply a sorted array of items that have the same filterField
+In summary, the childResults array of a folded query result is a sorted array of items that have the same filterField field value.

-field value.
-This means that to display folded query result items properly in a graphical search interface that does not rely on the Coveo JavaScript Search Framework, you will likely need to write client-side logic that will resolve parent-child relationships within each folded query result, using the parentResult
+This means that to display folded query result items in a graphical search interface that doesn’t rely on the Coveo JavaScript Search Framework, you’ll likely need to write client-side logic that will resolve parent-child relationships within each folded query result, using the parentResult property of each item (including the base item).